Deception (criminal law)

 "Deception" was a legal term of art used in the definition of statutory offences in England and Wales and Northern Ireland.
-It is a legal term of art in the Republic of Ireland.
+It is a legal term of art in Ireland.

 Until 2007, in England and Wales, the main deception offences were defined in the Theft Act 1968 and the Theft Act 1978.
 The basic pattern of deception offences was established in the Theft Act 1968, and was then amended in the Theft Act 1978 and the Theft (Amendment) Act 1996 which addressed some of the problems that had arisen in the enforcement of the law.

 England and Wales

 Definition

 Section 15(4) of the Theft Act 1968 read: